Perseverance, Hope and a fire god: a history of Mars rovers - RFI

 It has a remit to hunt for signs of ancient microbial life on the Red Planet and in April flew a helicopter-drone on another world for the first time.

-About the size of a small SUV, it weighs a metric ton, has 19 cameras and two microphones -- which scientists hope will be the first to record sound on Mars.
+About the size of a small SUV, it weighs a metric ton and has 19 cameras and two microphones -- which scientists hope will be the first to record sound on Mars.

 Scientists hope the rover, equipped with its own oxygen-producing facilities, can help pave the way for future manned missions.